How to Merge a Mission

 Quick Start

-From any WP worktree or from main with the --feature flag:
+From any execution workspace or from the repository root checkout with the --mission flag:

 In your agent: